Why Does Your Hair Shed?

 • cinnamon

-Simply combine the essential oilwith a base oil like olive oil, coconut oil, or jojoba oil and then massage into the scalp.
+Simply combine the essential oil with a base oil like olive oil, coconut oil, or jojoba oil and then massage into the scalp.
 You can cover with a plastic cap for 30 minutes to one hour or overnight.
 Then rinse and style as usual.

 Natural Juices